AdguardTeam/LegalDocs/adguardpartner.com/terms-and-conditions.html.md

 Your chosen payout method may be subject to territorial and other restrictions.
 You must check such restrictions yourself with third-party payment services associated with your payout method.
 AdGuard is not responsible for the availability, reliability, operability, restrictions of your chosen payout method and connected third-party payment services.

+### (4) Compliance holds on payouts

+AdGuard may delay or withhold payouts, in whole or in part, for up to ninety (90) days or for the duration reasonably necessary to complete a compliance or fraud review.
+We may request your cooperation and documentation; failure to cooperate may result in suspension or termination.

 ## 5. Intellectual property rights

 Please review this section carefully prior to using your Affiliate Account and the Affiliate Website.